-1. Remember: This Too Shall Pass
+1. Remember: This Too Shall Pass.

 Laundry is piling up, the baby has a fever, and your boss wanted that report yesterday.
 Sound familiar?
-No one managing his or her own life is devoid of stress and too much of it can lead to excessive worry, nervousness, dread, upset stomach, or difficulty breathing.
-The first step to overcoming such negative feelings is to recognize that you are experiencing a very common emotional state most commonly identified as anxiety (learn more signs of anxiety).
-Although it's uncomfortable, the negative feelings WILL PASS.
-Fighting the anxiety can make it stronger.
-Paradoxically, accepting that you are feeling anxious helps activate the body's natural relaxation response.
+No one managing his or her own life is devoid of stress, and too much can lead to excessive worry, nervousness, dread, upset stomach, or difficulty breathing.
+The first step to overcoming such negative feelings is to recognize that you are experiencing a very common emotional state most commonly identified as anxiety.
+(Learn more about the signs of anxiety.)
+Although it's uncomfortable, those negative feelings will pass.
+Fighting the anxiety can just make it stronger; paradoxically, accepting that you are feeling anxious helps activate the body's natural relaxation response.

-2. Learn How to Self-Soothe
+2. Learn How to Self-Soothe.